 Edinburgh oozes history.
 Topped by a crag-perched castle and criss-crossed with cobbled lanes and ancient stairways, Scotland’s capital isn’t so much a reminder of the past as a still-breathing vision of centuries gone by.
-But write it off as a living museum at your peril.
-This is somewhere with its finger on the cultural pulse, a buoyant, arty city with a distinctive character and a readily explored jumble of quirky pubs, restaurants and attractions.
+Don't be fooled, there is so much more to this city than its history.
+This is somewhere with its finger on the cultural pulse, a buoyant, artsy city with a distinctive character and an easily explored jumble of quirky pubs, restaurants and attractions.
 To get to know Edinburgh, its bars and backstreets are as important as its headline monuments.
 And you don’t need to spend big to enjoy yourself.

 Central Edinburgh is best covered on foot.
-And if you’re in the company of someone who knows the place like the back of their hand, so much the better.
+And if you’re in the company of someone who knows the place like the back of their hand, its even better.
 There are various themed walking tours on offer, many of them operating on a tip-only basis.
-Three to mention are the Sandemans NewEurope Free Tour, the Harry Potter-themed Potter Trail (this being the city where JK Rowling wrote the early books) and, yes, the Free Ghost Tour – because Edinburgh bows to nowhere when it comes to ghouls, gremlins and spooky goings-on.
+A few worth mentioning are the Sandemans NewEurope Free Tour, the Harry Potter-themed Potter Trail (Edinburgh is the city where JK Rowling wrote the early books after all) and, the Free Ghost Tour – because Edinburgh is no stranger to ghouls, gremlins and spooky occurrences.

-The Old Town might hog the postcards, but there’s much more to Edinburgh than its medieval core.
-Its so-called New Town isn’t especially “new”, but it’s as handsome as they come, lined with elegant 18th-century buildings.
+The Old Town might be on all the postcards, but there’s much more to Edinburgh than its medieval core.
+Its so-called New Town isn’t exactly “new”, but it’s as handsome as they come, lined with elegant 18th-century buildings.
 It’s home to many of the items on the self-guided Edinburgh’s 101 Objects tour, which brings the city to life through dozens of unusual points of interest, most of them free to visit.
 There’s also free wi-fi across the Old and New Towns.

-Edinburgh is synonymous with its summer arts and comedy festivals, but you don’t have to miss out at other times of year – there are nightly comedy performances at The Stand, with a free improv show each Sunday lunchtime.
-And if you want to see the evening out with a swing?
-Head to Whistle Binkies, where you’ll find free live music seven nights a week.
+Edinburgh is synonymous with its summer arts and comedy festivals, but you don’t have to miss out at other times of year – there are nightly comedy performances at The Stand, with a free improv show each Sunday at lunchtime.
+If you want to have a swinging good time but stay on budget, head to Whistle Binkies, where you’ll find free live music daily!

 Edinburgh Airport has extensive connections to Europe and the rest of the UK – it takes around 75 minutes to fly from London, for example.
-Various carriers cover the route, so shop around.
+Various carriers cover the route, so shop around for the best price.
 The same journey can be done by rail, and has some very cheap advance tickets.
 Follow tips from the Man in Seat 61.

 In town, most of the main sights are within reasonable walking distance of each other, but the Transport for Edinburgh app lets you buy bus tickets, including a variety of well-priced day tickets.
 If you’re travelling elsewhere in Scotland, meanwhile, take note of ScotRail’s special offers for off-peak travel.